 The Power of Effective Collaboration and Groups Within a Matrix Structure in a Global Insurance Company

 The client is a large Global Insurance Company based in Europe with executive offices in several other locations including the United States.
-It specializes in Property and Casualty insurance and reinsurance and serves clients that range from large corporations to specialized businesses across more than 200 countries.
+It specialises in Property and Casualty insurance and reinsurance and serves clients that range from large corporations to specialised businesses across more than 200 countries.

 The Engagement Environment

 A little over 18 months ago, the client acquired another large global insurance company, increasing its size and footprint substantially.
 The new consolidated Insurance Leadership Team (ILT) brought together leaders from both organisations into a new “federated matrix structure” The Chair of the team instigated a program with CGA Management to support the ILT during the emergent changes demanded of the teams to align with the new structure.
 Involvement in the programme was voluntary, attracting leaders and their groups who were keen to fast track their progress towards high performance.

 Overall ten (10) members of the ILT, from different geographical and functional areas of the organisation chose to engage with CGA during the process.
 The objective of the participating ILT members was tofast-trackk the development of their groups and teams to reduce employee uncertainty so that they could:

 - Keep focused on achieving ambitious business objectives

 - Actively shape the emerging new organisational culture